ECP-WarpX/impactx/docs/source/usage/python.rst

    :param rc: Radius of curvature in m.
    :param nslice: number of slices used for the application of space charge

+.. py:class:: impactx.elements.ExactSbend(ds, phi, B, nslice=1)

+   An ideal sector bend using the exact nonlinear map.
+The model consists of a uniform bending field B_y with a hard edge.
+Pole faces are normal to the entry and exit velocity of the reference particle.

+References:
+   * D. L. Bruhwiler et al, in Proc. of EPAC 98, pp. 1171-1173 (1998).
+   * E. Forest et al, Part.
+Accel.
+45, pp. 65-94 (1994).

+   :param ds: Segment length in m.
+   :param phi: Bend angle in degrees.
+   :param B: Magnetic field in Tesla; when B = 0 (default), the reference bending radius is defined by r0 = length / (angle in rad),   corresponding to a magnetic field of B = rigidity / r0; otherwise the reference bending radius is defined by r0 = rigidity / B.
+   :param nslice: number of slices used for the application of space charge

 .. py:class:: impactx.elements.ShortRF(V, k)

    A short RF cavity element at zero crossing for bunching.